-\textbf{OpenAI Deep Research API.} As a proprietary reference point, we evaluate the OpenAI Deep Research API.
-Unlike the ChatGPT Deep Research interface, which engages in interactive follow-up questions, the API is stateless and relies entirely on instruction-rich inputs.
-To align its behavior with the UI, we provide \textbf{-DR} prompt variants (e.g., SESSION14-DR), rewritten to simulate the iterative refinement normally triggered by user interaction.
-Because its browsing occurs remotely, only provider connections are visible locally; we nonetheless analyze these traces to benchmark inference difficulty against a high-capability proprietary system.
+\textbf{OpenAI Deep Research API.} As a proprietary baseline, we evaluate the OpenAI Deep Research API.
+Unlike the interactive ChatGPT Deep Research interface, the API is stateless and relies entirely on instruction-rich inputs.
+To align its behavior with the UI, we provide \textbf{-DR} prompt variants (e.g., SESSION14-DR), rewritten to simulate the iterative refinement that would have been normally triggered by user interaction.
+Because browsing occurs remotely, only provider-level connections are visible locally; we nonetheless analyze these traces to benchmark inference difficulty against a high-capability proprietary system.

-\paragraphbe{Rationale for Agent and Model Selection.} We evaluate both research (GPT Researcher) and web agents (Browser-Use, AutoGen) to capture differences in browsing style and leakage.
-Each open-source agent is paired with both proprietary (GPT-4o, Gemini 2.0 Flash) and open-source (DeepSeek-V3, Mistral family) LLMs, reflecting realistic local deployments where users might expect stronger privacy protections.
-The OpenAI Deep Research API serves as a commercial baseline.
-Also, we deliberately exclude larger open-source models such as LLaMA 3.1 70B or DeepSeek-R1, as they require substantial computational resources and often bypass web search by relying on internal knowledge, making them less suitable for our local, browsing-driven evaluation.
-Together, these choices ensure our study captures attacker-visible metadata across diverse agents and for realistic local deployments, while also showing results against strong proprietary baselines.
+\paragraphbe{Rationale for Agent and Model Selection.} We evaluate both research-oriented (GPT Researcher) and web-oriented (Browser-Use, AutoGen) agents to capture variation in browsing behavior and leakage.
+Each open-source agent is paired with both proprietary (GPT-4o, Gemini 2.0 Flash) and open-source (DeepSeek-V3, Mistral family) LLMs, reflecting realistic local deployments where users may expect stronger privacy guarantees.
+The Deep Research API serves as a commercial baseline.
+We deliberately exclude larger open-source models (e.g., LLaMA 3.1 70B, DeepSeek-R1), as they require substantial computational resources and often bypass web search by relying on internal knowledge, making them less suitable for our browsing-driven evaluation.
+Together, these choices ensure coverage of attacker-visible metadata across diverse agents and realistic local deployment settings.